AndresD2314/express-login-server/README.md

 ### **Step 4: Test the Setup**
 1. Access the form through IIS, e.g., `http://192.168.124.1:443/menu/login3_v2bc9b.html`.
 2. Submit the form with a username and password.
-3. Verify the data is saved in the database.
+3. Verify the data is saved in the database and the user is redirected to the specified URL.

 ---